dudkinox/twelve-sky/README.md

-## Twelve Sky 2.5 (Version 1) Project Installation Guide
+## Twelve Sky 2.5 Project Installation Guide

-This guide will help you set up your Twelve Sky 2.5 (Version 1) server project on an Ubuntu-based server.
+This guide will help you set up your Twelve Sky 2.5 server project on an Ubuntu-based server.
 Follow these steps carefully.

 ### 1. Installation and Configuration of MySQL Database